-The 32nd edition of the Topeka to Auburn Half-marathon will take place January 18th, 2014 and is the first race of the new year on the Mid-America Running Association (MARA) Grand Prix.
-The race has been staged the third Saturday of January over the years and features a late-morning start time in hopes of utilizing the mildest part the day.
+The 37th annual Topeka to Auburn Half-marathon will take place January 19, 2019.
+The race has been staged the third Saturday of January over the years and features a 10 AM start time in hopes of utilizing the mildest part the day.
 This race is one of the most challenging half-marathons around considering the course and the uncertainty of mid-January weather in Kansas.

 So, why does someone run this race?
 It could be because of the challenge and the feeling of accomplishment when completed.
 It’s a good way to begin each new year and a great way to start preparations for other spring long-distance events.
 The Topeka to Auburn half-marathon is the only event of its kind in the area during the middle of the winter season.
 The participant numbers have steadily grown throughout the years and the majority of those who have run the race keep coming back year after year.